hheelweg/PyeDNA/README.md

 - Create double stranded DNA helix (`double_helix`) with NAB
 - Attach dye molecules (currently only `CY3`, `CY5`) in desired orientation
-- Run AMBER MD on the DNA/dye composite
+- Run AMBER MD on the DNA/dye composite with GPU support
-- Analyze trajectories classicaly and quantum-mechanically (DFT/TDDFT) with `pyscf`
+- Analyze trajectories classicaly and quantum-mechanically (DFT/TDDFT) with `pyscf` and `gpu4pyscf`

 Future versions will include:
 - Creation of more complex DNA structure